Garry Moore: Television career

-In 1961, during an episode with Fresh magician Michel de la Vega, Garry Moore was tied up and placed into a trunk.
+In 1961, during an episode with French magician Michel de la Vega, Garry Moore was tied up and placed into a trunk.
 Garry proved to be a very good assistant to the magician and the act went smoothly before the cameras.
 Audience reaction was so great and immediate that a repeat performance was scheduled.
 The second presentation brought an even greater flood of mail and telegrams praising the act.
-By popular demand, Michel was brought back to "l've Got a Secret" for the third time.
-In 1962, Gary Moore was hypnotized live in "I've Got A Secret" by Michel de la Vega.
-The French hypnotizer sets Gary Moore's body stretched out over 2 chairs.
-Michel de la Vega then stands on top of Gary Moore's body showing how rigid it had become in a matter of minutes.
+By popular demand, Michel was brought back to l've Got a Secret for the third time.
+In 1962, Moore was hypnotized live in I've Got A Secret by Michel de la Vega.
+The French hypnotist set Moore's body stretched out over 2 chairs.
+Michel de la Vega then stood on top of Moore's body showing how rigid it had become in a matter of minutes.
 It was the first performance of hypnosis on American television.

-On the tenth anniversary broadcast of I've Got a Secret, on June 19, 1962, Moore announced that he had recently had an operation on his right hand, and so that was why he was seen shaking hands with his left hand for a few months, protecting his hand from strong handshakes.
+On the tenth anniversary broadcast of I've Got a Secret, on June 19, 1962, Moore announced that he had recently had an operation on his right hand, and that was why he was seen shaking hands with his left hand for a few months, protecting his right hand from strong handshakes.
 On an episode of the show that September, guests Viola and Stephen Armstrong appeared with the secret that their son Neil had been selected as an astronaut by NASA that day.
 Speaking with the Armstrongs after the panel guessed their secret, Moore asked them "How would you feel if it turns out, because nobody knows, that your son is the first man to land on the moon?"